simonrelet/react-behave/packages/react-behave/docs/Responsive.md

 ## Screen sizes

 The screen sizes are defined in an object.
-Each key is the name of a screen size that will be used by `down` and `up` props and the value is the starting width in pixels of this range.
+Each key is the name of a screen size that will be used by `maximum` and `minimum` props and the value is the starting width in pixels of this range.

 For example: